 - Huge herds of elephant and buffalo, especially in the dry season

-- Privately owned and run lodges offer unrestricted game viewing: night and day drives, bush walks, canoes and mokoros, horse-back safaris
+- Private owner-run lodges offer unrestricted game viewing; night and day drives, bush walks, canoes and mokoros, horseback riding safaris

 - Permanent water courses attract game in large numbers